 Composer in Residence Program

-The CIR program is directed to composers of all professional levels who see opera as a significant new component of their future creative work, from emerging composers to midcareer artists moving into opera for the first time.
-The chosen candidate will embark on a three year personalized track providing opportunities to cultivate his/her skills in all aspects of opera production, from working one-on-one with librettists and dramaturges, to workshops and scene treatments with world-class performers.
-The CIR will have exceptional access to observe and work hands-on in every aspect of creative development, production, and performance.
+The composers take part in personalized learning tracks providing opportunities to cultivate their skills in all aspects of opera production, from working one-on-one with librettists and dramaturges, to workshops and scene treatments with world-class performers.
+They have exceptional access to observe and work hands-on in every aspect of creative development, production, and performance.

-While there is no pre-determined creative output required, composers are encouraged to make best use of resources by focusing their residency around one or more musical works.
-The resulting works may be considered for performance by the collaborators.
+While there is no pre-determined creative output required, composers are encouraged to make the best use of their resources.
+Learn more about the residency here.